crocs-muni/eacirc/DeveloperGuidelines.md

-# Code style for EACirc
+# Developer guidelines for EACirc

 To maintain codebase consistency, please adhere to these guidelines when contributing to EACirc or any other supporting tools.
 Most importatntly, **retain style consitency**, i.e. try to use the same conventions as you see in the code.